totalmentecasuale/CoolMCU/README.md

 * AC, to control the air conditioning unit

 ### loop()
-It repeats every ... seconds.
+It repeats every 3 seconds.
 * Temperature and humidity are read and printed to serial port at the beginning of each cycle
 * The node checks if the temperature is above 24 and turns the AC on using the dedicated function.
 There is a manual override boolean in order to allow me to turn it on or off remotely.
+* If any message from the control topics has arrived the node sends the command to the AC unit via the IR LED.
 * If 2s have passed from the last MQTT messages published, a new one for each value is crafted and published to the channels `/room/temp` and `room/hum` respectively.
 * If 30s have passed from the last Thingspeak message (to avoid getting them rejected for being too frequent) another one is sent to [this channel](https://thingspeak.com/channels/1092202).
 * After 8hr the manual override is disabled automatically.